maymli/15-418-Final-Project/README.md

 There are 4 OpenMP implemenentations, and to compile them, run `make CONFIGURATION=MPI` or `make CONFIGURATION=MPI2` to run the synchronous MPI coloring.

 One implementation is synch-openmpi-coloring.cpp, which attempts to color the graph by requesting colors from its neighbors asynchronously and coloring as long as a node has the colors of its neighbors.
+This implementation achieves optimal coloring but poor speedup.

 ## Reports